bndynet/typescript-lib-starter/README.md

 This starter project implements following features:

 - :school_satchel: Include all packages for coding, linting, testing and building
-- :lipstick: Compile sass to css using node-sass, autoprefixer and postcss
+- :art: Compile sass to css using node-sass, autoprefixer and postcss
 - :package: Release to NPM automatically
 - :inbox_tray: Build library to UMD and CommonJS modules
 - :blue_book: Generate documentation of your TypeScript files automatically
 - :running: Script for publishing documentation to your gh-pages branch
 - :heavy_check_mark: Check your commit message when `git commit ...`
+- :book: Publish your unit tests report to coveralls.io by CI
 - :cl: Default CI scripts for Travis CI includes release and publish automatically

 ## Start your library